JanLeshy/ansible-collection-homelab-complete/README.md

 # Ansible Collection - janleshy.

-This collection prepares my all home lab servers, with some won collecttions and roles, also with external collections.
+This collection prepares my all home lab servers, with some own collecttions and roles, also with external collections.

 ## Homelab Environment